 After your pumpkin workout you can continue the activities by trekking through a corn maze.
 The corn maze will burn 150 to 200 calories per hour.

 6. Picking Apples

 Picking apples and carrying your bootie back to your car will rack up 200 calories per hour.
 If the farm has a manual cider mill, crank your apples into mush for cider later.

 You can ride solo or coral the gang together for a trail ride.
 Horseback riding is not only a blast, but it also uses muscles you’re not accustomed to working with and burns 470 calories per hour.
 I know!
 I couldn’t believe it either.
 The horse does the work, while you sit there and you’re still burning calories!
 Well obviously that’s not entirely true, but it sure feels that way.

 8. Hit the Trails

 Uneven terrain and any hills you encounter on the trail will force your body to work harder than if you were walking on a flat surface.
 You’ll be working your leg and core muscles to adjust to the terrain and challenging your balance which is one part of the exercise regime that we often forget to engage.
 All this translates to a bigger calorie burn than walking alone.
 You’ll be walking off 400 to 500 calories per hour depending on the terrain and your walking speed.
 Plus when you’re paying attention to the scenery, sounds and scents along the trail you’ll forget you’re actually getting in a workout!

 9. Find a Race

-You’re sure to find a race you can run or walk almost every weekend this autumn, especially with Halloween races and Thanksgiving Day events on most community calendars.
+You’re sure to find a race you can run or walk almost every weekend this autumn, especially with Halloween races and Thanksgiving Day events on most community calendars – or just do a Google search.
 Check out SparkPeople’s free 5K training programs and free 10K training programs to get started, or join a local running group to train for an upcoming race in your area.
 You’ll burn 450 to 650 calories per hour while training and on race day.

 10. Get Your Scare On